Kitchen Ready Betty

 The more you handle the meat in shaping it, the less tender your Swedish meatballs will be.
 A melon baller or cookie scoop is highly recommended!

-Keyword appetizer, dill, dill sauce, ground beef, party, sour cream, Swedish meatballs, Swedish meatballs appetizer, Swedish meatballs with dill sauce
+Keyword appetizer, baked meatballs, beef meatballs, Christmas appetizer, cocktail meatballs, comfort food, creamy dill sauce, dill, dill sauce, easy party appetizer, ground beef, holiday appetizer, homemade Swedish meatballs, make-ahead appetizer, mini meatballs, party, potluck recipe, sour cream, Swedish meatballs, Swedish meatballs appetizer, Swedish meatballs with dill sauce

 More Appetizers